Abdul Olugbala Shakur

 Chief Project Coordinator

-continues to work tirelessly to end racial rivalries and group conflicts.
+communities, and he continues to work tirelessly to end racial rivalries and

-- Brotha Abdul is the author of one most effective blue-prints tp end
+group conflicts.
+He is also the author of one of the most effective blueprints

-Black-on-Black gang violence in U.S. society: “Operation Hip-Hop Rescue.”
+to end Black-On-Black gang violence in U.S. society: “Operation Hip-Hop

-Hurricane Katrina, Brotha Abdul authored one of the most comprehensive
+Hurricane Katrina, Brother Abdul authored one of the most comprehensive

-emergency response plans to ensure a tragedy never visited our communities
+emergency response plans to ensure that such a tragedy never visits our

 work), which sought to criminalize the Black community in general, and the